segabl/pd2-streamlined-heisting/README.md

 - [Jarey_](https://modworkshop.net/user/1664) for providing the base texture for the ZEAL medic
 - [Masavik](https://modworkshop.net/user/52365) for creating the GenSec shield model
 - [miss miki](https://modworkshop.net/user/55749) for testing, feedback and some mission script improvements
-- [RedFlame](https://github.com/RedFlamer) for notifying me of problematic vanilla code and some animation fixes
 - [hitscanner](https://modworkshop.net/user/hitscanner), [Nardo](https://modworkshop.net/user/19738), [nikita](https://modworkshop.net/user/54264) and others for testing and feedback